samrum/vite-plugin-web-extension/README.md

 | Chromium | 64          | 91                                                                                     |
 | Firefox  | 89          | N/A ([In development](https://blog.mozilla.org/addons/2021/05/27/manifest-v3-update/)) |

-The plugin will automatically default vite's `build.target` config option to these minimum browser versions.
+The plugin will automatically default vite's `build.target` config option to these minimum browser versions if not already defined by the user.

 # How it works